Indicated airspeed: Other airspeeds

 On large jet aircraft the IAS is by far the most important speed indicator.
 Most aircraft speed limitations are based on IAS, as IAS closely reflects dynamic pressure.
 TAS is usually displayed as well, but purely for advisory information and generally not in a prominent location.

 Modern jet airliners also include ground speed (GS) and Machmeter.
-Ground speed shows the actual speed that the aircraft uses compared to the ground.
+Ground speed shows the actual speed that the aircraft is moving past a fixed point the ground.
 This is usually connected to a GPS or similar system.
 Ground speed is just a pilot aid to estimate if the flight is on time, behind or ahead of schedule.
 It is not used for takeoff and landing purposes, since the imperative speed for a flying aircraft always is the speed against the wind.

 The Machmeter is, on subsonic aircraft, a warning indicator.
 Subsonic aircraft must not fly faster than a specific percentage of the speed of sound.
 Usually passenger airliners do not fly faster than around 85% of speed of sound, or Mach 0.85.
-Supersonic aircraft, like the Concorde and military fighters, use the Machmeter as the main speed instrument with the exception of take-offs and landings.
+Supersonic aircraft like the Concorde and military fighters use the Machmeter as the main speed instrument with the exception of takeoffs and landings.

 Some aircraft also have a taxi speed indicator for use on the ground.
 Since the IAS often starts at around 40–50 kn (on jet airliners), pilots may need extra help while taxiing the aircraft on the ground.
 Its range is around 0–50 kn.